 If you are looking to work a ski season on the slopes you may need an extended policy which covers you for the full length of time you are away.
-In this case a long stay policy might be right for you.
 Contact us for more information about which policy will best suit your needs.

 ¹ Pricing based on a 35 year old travelling to ‘Europe excluding Spain’ for three days, if the policy is taken out within 93 days of travelling on a Holidaysafe Standard Winter Sports policy.
 Prices correct as of 29/08/2023

 ☆The Which?
 Best Rate feature applies to Holidaysafe’s Premier cover, based on a 24-day Single Trip policy with Worldwide excluding Mexico cover.
 The table was last updated on Which?’s website on 30/06/2023.

 *Please note, Holidaysafe’s online prices automatically include a 15% discount against our Customer Service Centre prices